Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver: Abstract

 \section{Abstract}

 Recently, a class of algorithms combining classical fixed point iterations with repeated random sparsification of approximate solution vectors has been successfully applied to eigenproblems with matrices as large as $10^{108} \times 10^{108}$.
-So far, a complete mathematical explanation for their success has proven elusive.
+So far, a complete mathematical explanation for this success has proven elusive.

-This family of methods has not yet been extended to the important case of linear system solves.
-In this paper we propose a new scheme based on repeated random sparsification that is capable of solving linear systems in extremely high dimensions.
+The family of methods has not yet been extended to the important case of linear system solves.
+In this paper we propose a new scheme based on repeated random sparsification that is capable of solving sparse linear systems in arbitrarily high dimensions.
 We provide a complete mathematical analysis of this new algorithm.
 Our analysis establishes a faster-than-Monte Carlo convergence rate and justifies use of the scheme even when the solution vector itself is too large to store.